woodchase/website/README.md

 Majority of homes in Woodchase Estates rarely are seen on the market.
 Usually, homes in Woodchase Estates are **quickly sold** with a *buyer* before the owner has a chance to list it on the MLS.
 Typically homes in Woodchase Estates are sold merely "word-of-mouth" or agent "pocket" listings.

-**Advice:** The best method while looking for a home in Woodchase Estates is to contact a current homeowner to see if they are aware of any homes that may go for sale.
+**Advice:** The best method while looking for a home in Woodchase Estates is to contact a current homeowner to see if they are aware of any homes that maybe going up for sale.
 Otherwise, the links below may help assist with your search.

 * [Regency Real Estate](http://www.regencyrealestatellc.com/)
 * [RE/MAX Louisiana](https://www.remax-louisiana.com/batonrouge/realestatehomesforsale/woodchase-baton-rouge-la)